NREL/floris/docs/source/code.rst

 ==============
-After the wind farm, turbine, and wake models are well established, the flow field is actually calculated by calling :py:meth:`floris.simulation.flow_field.calculate_wake`.
+After the wind farm, turbine, and wake models are well established, the flow field is actually calculated by calling :py:meth:`floris.simulation.flow_field.FlowField.calculate_wake`.
 A call-graph of the classes and functions used in this process is included below.

 .. image:: ../_static/images/calculate_wake.png